krisjanis-a/Photomosaics/README.md

 # Photomosaics

-Creates photomosaics from source image palette
+Creates photomosaics from source image palette (not included in the repository - must create locally)

 Input image: